Masvi/javascript-3d-card/README.md

-# javascript-3d-shoes-store
+# javascript-3d-card
-Card for an store shoes with 3d effect
+An animated card with javascript